-- (d) The Commission may only act on an item assigned to a committee after it is heard by the committee and a committee recommendation is rendered.
-This rule may be waived by a vote of the majority plus one.
-If an agenda item is assigned to a committee and the committee does not meet between introduction and the time an item is to appear before the Commission, then those agenda items may still be acted on by the Commission.
-The record will note that no committee meeting was held or recommendation given on that item. - (e) Upon reading at a Commission meeting of an item that was assigned to a committee, the chair of that committee, or a member of that committee in the absence of the chair, shall be given the first right to speak on that item at the Commission meeting. - 2.
+(d) The Commission should only act on an item assigned to a committee after it is heard by the committee and a committee recommendation is rendered.
+If an agenda item is assigned to a committee and the committee does not render a recommendation or meet between introduction and the time an item is to appear before the Commission, then those agenda items may still be acted upon by the Commission.
+The record will note that no committee meeting was held or recommendation given on that item.

+- (e) Upon reading at a Commission meeting of an item that was assigned to a committee, the chair of that committee, or a member of that committee in the absence of the chair, shall be given the first right to speak on that item at the Commission meeting. - 2.
 Superseding Agenda.
 The agenda as prepared by the clerk may be re-ordered upon official action of the Commission.
-Any individual commissioner may add an item to the agenda with a simple majority vote of the Commission and it shall fall to the end of the agenda. - 3.
+Any individual commissioner may add an item to the agenda and it shall fall to the end of the agenda.
+The chief executive officer or designee, a constitutional officer or designee, or an individual commissioner may, upon motion of any commissioner, withdraw from the agenda an item that he or she has sponsored so long as the withdrawal occurs before the item is finally acted upon by the Commission. - 3.
 Preliminary Items.
 Any business item shall first appear on the agenda as a preliminary item and may require two full readings before a vote on adoption. - 4.
-Normal course may be requested by any commissioner and is defined as two full readings and one reading at two separate regular Commission meetings.
-A Commissioner may object prior to the call for discussion by requesting to normal course the item, which shall require the item to have a second reading at the next regular meeting of the Commission.
-The normal coursed item shall become an action item on the agenda of the next regular meeting of the Commission.
-A single request to normal course an item does not need prior recognition by the chair in order to be a valid request. - 5.
 Unanimous Consent.
 Unless otherwise required by law, any preliminary item may be acted upon as an action item at its first reading with unanimous consent of the Commission.
 To be acted upon after the reading of its subject by the presiding officer, a motion for action on a preliminary item must be made by a member who has obtained the floor and properly seconded.
-If the chair hears no objection prior to a call for discussion on the item, then the item shall automatically become ready for action.
+If the chair hears no objection prior to a call for discussion on the item, then the item shall automatically become ready for action. - 5.
+Unless otherwise required by law, Normal course may be requested by any commissioner and is defined as two full readings, with a reading at two separate regular Commission meetings.
+A Commissioner may request to normal course the item after the reading of the item and before any discussion, which shall require the item to have a second reading at the next regular meeting of the Commission.
+The normal coursed item shall become an action item on the agenda of the next regular meeting of the Commission.
+A single request to normal course an item does not need prior recognition by the chair in order to be a valid request.